Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei

 \section{Acknowledgments}

 We would like to thank the CERN EP, BE, HSE and EN Departments for the strong support of NA61/SHINE.
-We also gratefully acknowledge discussions with Claudia Ahdida, Wojciech Broniowski, Marco van Leeuwen, Francesco Giacosa, Krzysztof Golec-Biernat and Stanisław Mr\'owczy\'nski at various stages of preparation of this Letter.
+We also gratefully acknowledge discussions with Claudia Ahdida, Wojciech Broniowski, Marco van Leeuwen, Krzysztof Golec-Biernat, Stanisław Mr\'owczy\'nski, Owe Philippsen, Rob Pisarski, Krishna Rajagopal, Jan Rafelski, Jan Steinheimer, Leonardo Tinti, and Volodymyr Vovchenko for fruitful discussions and comments at various stages of the preparation of this article.